SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

 - Update a record.
 - Delete a record.

 All of this operations are handled by the Framework through the EmployeeController class.
 Each change to the records are reflected onto the Database.
+If you attempt to omit a mandatory field, a Alert Message will popup and any Update or Insert operation will not be performed until you fill all mandatory fields.